Skip to main content

 Who is the claims agent for Pure Prairie Poultry?

-Epiq Corporate Restructuring, LLC served as the claims and noticing agent.
+Epiq Corporate Restructuring, LLC served as the claims and noticing agent, as described in the retention application.
 The firm maintained the official claims register and distributed case notifications to creditors and parties in interest.

 Read more ElevenFlo chapter 11 case research on the ElevenFlo blog.